Quarantined! Examining the Effects of a Community-Wide Moderation Intervention on Reddit: Conclusion

 \section{Conclusion}

 In this paper, we examined the effectiveness of quarantining, a community-wide moderation intervention, in changing end-user behavior in two influential communities, the TRP and TD subreddits.
 This low-cost intervention dramatically diminished the influx of newcomers to each community but it did not modulate the offensive discourse.
-We conclude that quarantining can be a surprisingly effective compromise between censoring offensive speech and preserving freedom of expression.
+We conclude that quarantining can be a surprisingly effective compromise between censoring offensive speech and preserving freedom of expression in regulating content that exists on the margins of acceptability.
 Going forward, additional research and thoughtful design work can help to develop more moderation strategies that can achieve such compromises.